Infineon/BlockchainSecurity2Go-Android/README.md

 inside the app.

+To be able to use the QR code scanning and displaying functionality the app expects the `com.srowen.bs.android` QR code scanner to be installed ([Play Store](https://play.google.com/store/apps/details?id=com.srowen.bs.android))

+~~WARNING NO PLAYSTORE VERSION ANYMORE!
-To be able to use the QR code scanning and displaying functionality the app expects the `com.google.zxing.client.android` QR code scanner to be installed ([Play Store](https://play.google.com/store/apps/details?id=com.google.zxing.client.android))
+To be able to use the QR code scanning and displaying functionality the app expects the `com.google.zxing.client.android` QR code scanner to be installed ([Play Store](https://play.google.com/store/apps/details?id=com.google.zxing.client.android))~~

 Getting started
 ---

 - Import the project into Intellij or Android Studio, use project type "Gradle"
 - Try to build it
-- Make sure to install Zxing barcode scanner app on device to be able to scan QR codes
+- Make sure to install Zxing barcode scanner plus app on device to be able to scan QR codes
 - Add an android run/debug configuration in Intellij/Android Studio
 - Run/debug app via Intellij/Android Studio